liv4data/clinical_research_projects/Study History Database/Database-README.md

 ## Preview Blank Database
 You can view a blank preview of the study database [here.](https://github.com/liv4data/clinical_studies/blob/6f315887c3aedb49585a8937e70ef9cb486f7e80/Study%20History%20Database/preview-of-database.pdf) (_Please note: the pdf will open in the current browser window_)

+## Next Steps
+As this is an ongoing work-in-progress, the database itself is not complete.
+Due to staffing knowledge, it is not efficient to continue developing and maintaining the database through Microsoft Access.
+The next step is to create the database via REDCap, as staff members are familiar with the data entry steps there.